 Service Fails to Start

-If MySQL fails to start, check the service logs for error details:
+If MySQL fails to start, check the service logs for detailed error messages:

 sudo journalctl -xeu mysql